KentStateWeb/rwd/_assignments/html2.md

 **Welcome Weekend Video**

-Embed this video directly on the page <a href="https://www.youtube.com/watch?v=tQmdT99jiYY">https://www.youtube.com/watch?v=tQmdT99jiYY</a>
+Embed this video so that it plays directly on the page <a href="https://www.youtube.com/watch?v=tQmdT99jiYY">https://www.youtube.com/watch?v=tQmdT99jiYY</a>

 **Student Success Programs**